ChrisMash/Fieldbook-SwiftSDK/README.md

 ///   - id: the id number of the item to be deleted
 ///   - completion: block called upon completion of the query, with either nil or an error public static func deleteItem( query: String, id: NSNumber, completion: (error: NSError?) -> Void )

+/// Send a query to a Fieldbook Codelet (book_id/codelet_name)
+///
+/// - parameters:
+///   - query: query path of the form "<book_id>/<codelet_name>"
+///   - completion: block called upon completion of the query, with either the response or an error public static func queryCodelet( query: String, completion: (response: AnyObject?, error: NSError?) -> Void )
 ```

 For more details on the API you can find some docs on [GitHub](https://github.com/fieldbook/api-docs).